-During this one year part-time course you will study a number of units that underpin your role and responsibilities in becoming an outstanding practitioner of education and training.
+During this course, you will study a number of units that underpin your role and responsibilities in becoming an outstanding practitioner of education and training.
 We will help you recognise the key challenges of the sector, lead the planning of your own improvement as a reflective practitioner, and develop a professional approach to your role in ways that will engage and inspire your learners or trainees.

 The modules studied may include:

 • Developing Teaching, Learning and Assessment in Education and Training